Morning Rituals. Part 1: Meditation

 - It probably will help me to live longer (but it will be hard to prove, right…) There are studies done regarding the influence of meditation on the length of telomeres – that are responsible for the longevity of our cells.
 Telomeres shorten as we age, and meditation helps to lengthen them.
-You can read more about it here. (redirecting to the page of the University of California in Davis)
+You can read more about it on the page of the University of California in Davis.

 So what happens over a longer period of time without meditation you already know.
 If I miss one morning and go into the day without it I feel the negative effects too… something is missing, I’m not really “there”, and constantly crave something.
 I crave peace first of all.

 Do you want to share your experiences?
 Meet me in the comments below!